Shoshone County Memorandum of Contract Form

 Are these forms guaranteed to be recordable in Shoshone County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Shoshone County that you need to transfer you would only need to order our forms once for all of your properties in Shoshone County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Shoshone County you only need to order once.

 In Idaho, filing a Memorandum of Contract instead of a full Contract for Deed is often done to protect sensitive details of the contract while still providing notice of its existence.
 Here’s when you might file a Memorandum of Contract rather than the full contract: